mah0001/metadata-editor-docs-v2/documenting_microdata.md

 Note that all dates should preferably be entered in ISO format (YYYY-MM-DD or YYYY-MM or YYYY).

-Refer to **General instructions** for information on importing metadata from an existing project, spreading metadata across files, and copy/pasting content in fields that allow it.
+Refer to **General instructions** for information on importing metadata from an existing project, and on copy/pasting content in fields that allow it.

-By default, all content entered in the metadata entry page will  consist of text (which will be saved in XML or JSON format).
+By default, all content entered in the metadata entry page will consist of plain text (which will be saved in XML or JSON format).
 A few fields may allow entering formatted content (markdown, HTML, or LaTex formulas); which fields allow for such formating is determined in the template design.

 ### Data files